Article

 Mobile optimization

-Mobile commerce or Mcommerce is on the rise.
-In 2023, 8% of all online ecommerce transactions are expected to take place on mobile; that number will grow to 10% by 2025.
+Mobile commerce or mCommerce is on the rise.
+In 2023, 8% of all online eCommerce transactions are expected to take place on mobile; that number will grow to 10% by 2025.
 That’s why it’s more critical than ever to ensure your ecommerce experience is merchandised effectively for mobile.

-A good mobile ecommerce experience starts with optimization, including:
+A good mobile eCommerce experience starts with optimization, including:

 • Responsive design